aetrion-music/aetrion-modular/README.md

 ![Image of Chord Vault module](./images/Chord%20Vault%20Manual%20Numbered%20Panel.png)

 1. **REC / PLAY State:** Switches between both states, with REC being used to input notes and PLAY turning on the sequencer (if a clock signal is present)
 	- REC Status behavior: as long as gate is high, all notes played are recorded into the current step (up to max. number of poly channels defined), the module auto advances to the next step when gate is low.
 	- PLAY Status behavior: when CLOCK is unpatched or not running you can manually go through each step by turning the STEP knob
 2. **STEP knob and display:** display shows currently selected or active step, knob automatically moves to further indicate the current step.
-- STEP knob behavior: manually select a step in REC status to record into it (or replace step content), manually select a step to audtion steps (works in PLAY mode too when clock is stopped)
+	- STEP knob behavior: manually select a step in REC status to record into it (or replace step content), manually select a step to audition steps (works in PLAY mode too when clock is stopped)
 3. **STEP CV input:** Used exclusively with the corresponding SEQ Mode "CV" to change step number based on CV input (0-5V default, see SEQ mode list below)
 4. **SEQ button and LEDs:** cycles through different SEQ modes (explained below), LED shows currently active mode
 5. **LENGTH knob and display:** display shows currently selected length, knob manually selects a sequence length independent of how many steps have content recorded into them